nassiry/cartflow/README.md

 - Smooth animations for "Add to Cart" interactions.

-- Optional sound effect support.
+- Optional sound effect support with type validation and warnings for unsupported types.

 - Optional cart "shake" effect after adding an item.